lucatume/wp-browser/docs/extensions/MySqlServerController.md

     * `port` - the localhost port to use for the MySQL server, defaults to `8906`.
     * `database` - the database that will be created when starting the server, defaults to `wordpress`.
     * `user` - the user that will be created when starting the server, defaults to `wordpress`.
 The user will be granted all privileges on the database specified by the `database` parameter.
-If the user is `root`, no furhter user will be created.
+If the user is `root`, no further user will be created.
     * `password` - the password to use for the user specified by the `user` parameter, defaults to `wordpress`.
 If the user is `root`, the root user will be set to the password specified by this parameter.
 * optional
     * `suites` - an array of Codeception suites to run the server for; if not set the server will be started for all the suites.
-    * `binary` - the path to the MySQL server binary to use, defaults to `mysqld`, deafults to `null` to download and initialize the correct version of MySQL server for the current platform and architecture.
+    * `binary` - the path to the MySQL server binary to use, defaults to `mysqld`, defaults to `null` to download and initialize the correct version of MySQL server for the current platform and architecture.
     * `shareDir` - the path to the directory to use for the MySQL server share, defaults to `null`. **This is required when providing a custom binary**.